Enayet Karim

-Enayet Karim (এনায়েত করিম) (31 August 1927 - 16 February 1974) was a Bangladeshi diplomat.
+Enayet Karim (31 August 1927 – 16 February 1974) was a Bangladeshi diplomat.
 He was the first ambassador from Bangladesh to United States.
 He later served as the Foreign Secretary.

 Early life and education

-Karim secured the first position in Matriculation examination and later studied economics at University of Dhaka.
+Karim secured the first position in matriculation examination and later studied economics at University of Dhaka.

 Career

 Karim had a brief teaching career at University of Dhaka.
 He joined the Pakistan Foreign Service in 1952.
 Karim served the Pakistani Missions in both Calcutta and New Delhi before assuming the key post of Director (India) in the Pakistan Foreign Ministry.
 In early 1970, Karim left Islamabad and took up the post of Counselor at the Pakistan Embassy in Washington DC.

 In the initial stage of Bangladesh Liberation War, Karim propagated the cause of the independence of Bangladesh in the US diplomatic arena.
 But immediately afterwards Karim suffered two consecutive heart attacks within months and was hospitalized.
 In August 1971, the Bengali officers at the US Embassy formally announced their allegiance with the provisional Bangladesh Government.
 Karim joined them, risking the well-being of his family, in spite of his poor health conditions.